An unstructured finite-volume level set / front tracking method for two-phase flows with large density-ratios: Introduction

 \citet{bussmann2002} extended the work of \citet{rudman1998} for the unstructured collocated finite volume method. \citet{bussmann2002} employ the conservative form for the momentum convection.
 At first, the momentum advection is solved separately, using an explicit Euler time integration scheme. \citet{bussmann2002} use the unstructured unsplit Volume-of-Fluid method of \citet{Rider1998}, which enables the simplification of the numerical consistency requirement for the density and momentum equations.
 Specifically, the solution of the volume fraction equation results in phase-specific volumes at face centers.
 Those phase-specific volumes are then used to compute the volume fractions at face centers.
 These volume fractions are used by \citet{bussmann2002}, together with a simple average of cell densities, and velocities calculated by the least squares reconstruction technique, to compute the momentum fluxes at face centers.
 Since the velocity is continuous at the interface, the least squares approximation is acceptable.
 However, calculating face-centered densities by an average does not yield numerical stability in all cases.
 Contrary to \citet{rudman1998}, \citet{bussmann2002} do not require an additional finer mesh.
 They do, however, limit the solution to first-order accuracy in time and introduce the CFL condition by solving the momentum advection equation explicitly. \citet{bussmann2002} introduce the important case of a translating droplet in a quiescent ambient fluid.
 This test case can be used to demonstrate numerical consistency in the momentum transport.
 Their solutions show accurate results for high density ratios, especially considering the fact that even the unsplit VOF method distorts the interface during the translation \citep{ccerne2002numerical}.
-However, for $\ \rhoratio \in [1, 100]$, the constant translation velocity is modified by the solution of the pressure and momentum equations, which implies a remaining numerical inconsistency in this approach.\todo{Tobi: Could the origin of this deformation also be physical?
-Besides inertia, there are no forces which act to preserve the droplet shape.}
+However, for $\ \rhoratio \in [1, 10^2]$, the constant translation velocity is modified by the solution of the pressure and momentum equations, which implies a remaining numerical inconsistency in this approach.